Zowe Explorer for IBM CICS Transaction Server

 Show attributes

-Right-click and use the pop-up menu against a program to list the available actions that can be performed.
-For every resource, including a CICS region, Show Attributes opens a viewer listing all attributes and their values.
+To show the attributes for a CICS region, right-click on the desired region and select the Show Attributes option.
+An attribute page opens, listing all attributes and their values.
 The attributes page has a filter box at the top that lets you search for attributes matching the criteria.

 Enable and disable

-Right-click against a program, local transaction, or local file to open the pop-up menu and select Disable [CICS resource] to disable the resource.
+Right-click against a program, local transaction, local file, JVM server or bundle to open the pop-up menu and select Disable [CICS resource] to disable the resource.
 When a resource is already disabled the first option becomes Enable [CICS resource] to allow its enablement state to be toggled.
 A disabled resource is identified by a (Disabled) label next to its name.

 New Copy and Phase In